disruptek/balls/README.md

 allow subsequent tests to get executed, but only outside of `--define:release`.

 - With `--define:release`, compiler errors are fatal and output to console.
-- With `--define:testesDry`, no color or emojis are output.
+- With `--define:ballsDry`, no color or emojis are output.

 ## Test Runner Usage

-You can now run `testes` to run a limited local test matrix against the current compiler -- the matrix is expanded automatically on GitHub Actions CI.
+You can now run `balls` to run a limited local test matrix against the current compiler -- the matrix is expanded automatically on GitHub Actions CI.
 This runtime will try to guess how to test your project regardless of its structure, but you can help narrow what it chooses to compile by...